CURE4Rec: A Benchmark for Recommendation Unlearning with Deeper Influence: Related Work

 \subsection{Recommendation Unlearning}

-Recommendation unlearning aims to eliminate the influence of target data within the recommender system.
+Recommendation unlearning aims to eliminate the influence of target data within the recommender system~\citep{li2024survey}.
 A naive approach to achieve recommendation unlearning is through the direct application of the classic unlearning method, i.e., SISA~\citep{bourtoule2021machine}.
 Due to the collaborative characteristics of recommendation data, tailored methods have been proposed to improve SISA for recommendation unlearning, e.g., RecEraser~\citep{chen2022recommendation} and UltraRE~\citep{li2023ultrare}.
 In addition to EU methods mentioned above, AU method also enters the scene, utilizing refined influence functions to enable recommendation unlearning~\citep{li2023selective, zhang2023recommendation}.
 Note that this paper focuses on investigating the model-agnostic approaches.
-Other approaches focus on specific models, e.g., sequential recommendation~\citep{ye2023sequence}, session-based recommendation~\citep{xin2024effectiveness}, and large language model based recommendation~\citep{wang2024towards, hu2024exact}.
+Other approaches focus on specific models, e.g., sequential recommendation~\citep{ye2023sequence}, session-based recommendation~\citep{xin2024effectiveness}, and large language model-based recommendation~\citep{wang2024towards, hu2024exact}.
+Note that this paper focuses solely on recommendation unlearning of training data.
+An alternative line of research, known as attribute unlearning, explores the unlearning of latent user attributes in recommender systems.~\citep{ganhor2022unlearning, li2023making, chen2024post}.